SwattiGuptaa/ledger/Assumptions.md

 * One to one mapping between client and account
 * One Entity(Organization) can have multiple accounts
 * None of the data models could be deleted but status updated to closed etc.
-* Considered on single service - in production system obviously following DDD separate service for different domains
+* Considered single service - in production system obviously following DDD separate service for different domains

 ## Account
 * Account has below statuses